G-20 to hold tough on Russia, urge end to Ukraine war

-NUSA DUA, Indonesia (AP) — Leaders of the world’s largest economies remain divided over Russia’s invasion of Ukraine, but they appeared ready Tuesday to convey a strong message from most condemning the nine-month war that has devastated Ukraine and sent food and energy prices soaring.
+NUSA DUA, Indonesia (AP) — Leaders of the world’s largest economies appeared ready Tuesday to convey a strong message from most condemning Russia’s invasion of Ukraine, as President Joe Biden and Ukrainian President Volodymyr Zelenskyy pressed the group to maintain pressure on Moscow over its nine-month war that has devastated Ukraine and roiled the global economy.

 People are also reading…

-The careful wording of the statement reflects tensions prevailing at the gathering, which includes leaders from Russia and China as well as many other countries trying to avoid becoming entangled in antagonisms between the big powers.
+“All problems are on the Ukrainian side that categorically refuses to hold any talks and comes up with conditions obviously unrealistic and inadequate to this situation," said Lavrov, who led the Russian delegation to the summit.

+Biden skipped out on an evening gala for the leaders hosted by Indonesian President Joko Widodo, to attend to unspecified matters.
+Biden sent to his regrets to Widodo and said he would attend a planned tree plant with fellow G-20 leaders on Wednesday, according to a White House official.
+The official, who was not authorized to comment and spoke on the condition of anonymity, added that Biden's absence from the gathering was not related to COVID-19.

-Ukrainian President Volodymyr Zelenskyy joined U.S. President Joe Biden in trying to persuade the G-20 to further isolate Russia diplomatically and economically, despite a souring global financial outlook that has tested many nations' resolve.
+Speaking to G-20 leaders by video, Zelenskyy joined Biden in trying to persuade the G-20 to further isolate Russia diplomatically and economically, despite a souring global financial outlook that has tested many nations' resolve.

 Inflation and slowing economies are weighing on countries that have imposed penalties on Russia for starting the war.
 Higher costs for energy and food have destabilized business activity around the world, as much of Europe prepares to brave the winter without imports of Russian natural gas.

-“If the war does not end, it will be difficult for the world to move forward,” Widodo said.
-“We should not divide the world into parts.
-We must not allow the world to fall into another cold war.”

-In a video address, Zelenskyy reiterated 10 conditions for ending the conflict that began in February, among them a complete withdrawal of Russian troops and full restoration of Ukrainian control of its territory.
+In a video address to the leaders from Kyiv, Zelenskyy reiterated 10 conditions for ending the conflict that began in February, among them a complete withdrawal of Russian troops and full restoration of Ukrainian control of its territory.
+He spoke days after Ukraine retook the strategic city of Kherson from Russian forces, in his country's latest step in a counteroffensive that has forced Moscow to withdraw its forces from previously-occupied areas.

 “Ukraine should not be offered to conclude compromises with its conscience, sovereignty, territory and independence," he said.
 “Ukraine has always been a leader in peacekeeping efforts, and the world has witnessed it.
 And if Russia says that it supposedly wants to end this war, let it prove it with actions."